A Cooper's Hawk is a raptor, but...

 Also, Jane Lundin has created a small package, with a lot of critical information that looks quite handy, and light, for backpacking in the mountains in Springtime.
 It is titled, Mountain Wildflowers of Washington.)

 Coltsfoot: On the positive side it is a native plant that loves well-watered locations.
 On the other hand, it apparently spreads, even underground, and can completely take over.

 This small Western Red Cedar was cut to provide more light.
 The Coltsfoot has seized the opportunity and clearly colonized the previously protected area.

 The Email Challenge:

-My functional workaround is to set up my own email list and each week I manually send out a new post announcement.
-If you are experiencing the issue and would like to be added to my personal email list please send me an email requesting to be added.
+In response, I have set up my own email list.
+Each week, I manually send out a new post announcement.
+If you would like to be added to my personal email list please send me an email requesting to be added.
 Something like:

 Larry, I want to see more of nature.
 Please add me to your personal email list.